Laying the foundation of the effective-one-body waveform models SEOBNRv5: improved accuracy and efficiency for spinning non-precessing binary black holes: Performance of the SEOBNRv5HM model against numerical-relativity simulations

 First of all, we note that all models perform worse compared to the (2,2)-mode only case, as expected due to the limited alignment freedom with a global phase and time shift, but also because the higher modes are available today at lower PN order than the dominant one, and their modeling close to merger is complicated by numerical noise in NR simulations.

 Focusing on the upper panels, comparing \texttt{SEOBNRv4HM} and \texttt{SEOBNRv5HM}, we see an overall improvement, with many more cases between $10^{-4}$ and $10^{-3}$ for \texttt{SEOBNRv5HM}, and just a few outliers above $1 \%$ for large values of the total mass.
 The improvement for low total mass, where an accurate inspiral is primarily important, is particularly significant, and \texttt{SEOBNRv5HM} is always well below $1 \%$, never exceeding $0.3 \%$.
 On the other hand the increase of the mismatch with the total mass for \texttt{SEOBNRv5HM}, absent in the (2,2)-mode only comparison, points to limitations in the merger-ringdown modeling of the higher modes, as in other models.
 A related limitation is the absence of some of the higher modes in the waveform models, which contribute significantly to the ringdown signal for high mass-ratio systems at a high inclination, as we quantify below.
-Focusing on the bottom panels, we see that \texttt{IMRPhenomXHM} also has many cases between $10^{-4}$ and $10^{-3}$, but reaches high values of the unfaithfulness for the most challenging configurations with $q=15$, exceeding $10 \%$.
+Focusing on the bottom panels, we see that \texttt{IMRPhenomXHM} also has many cases between $10^{-4}$ and $10^{-3}$, but reaches high values of the unfaithfulness when compared to high mass-ratio, spinning configurations, in which higher-mode content is more significant.
+Specifically, the unfaithfulness exceeds $10 \%$ for the most challenging configurations with $q=15$.
 We point out that \texttt{IMRPhenomXHM} has not been calibrated to $q=15$ \texttt{SXS} simulations, that became only recently available \cite{Yoo:2022erv}, but was calibrated to private $q=18$ \texttt{BAM} waveforms, with different spin values, which have not been used for \texttt{SEOBNRv5HM}. \texttt{TEOBResumS-GIOTTO} achieves unfaithfulness between $10^{-3}$ and $10^{-2}$ for most cases, but also has an appreciable number of outliers reaching mismatch $10 \%$, possibly pointing to robustness issues in some of the higher modes close to merger.

 In order to quantify how much the increase of the mismatch with the total mass is related to the missing modes, we show in Fig.~\ref{fig:mismatch_HM_NR_custom_modes} the sky-and-polarization averaged, SNR-weighted mismatch, for inclination $\iota = \pi/3$, over a range of total masses between 20 and 300 $M_\odot$ of NR waveforms with the same modes as \texttt{SEOBNRv5HM} $(\ell,m) = (2,2), (3,3), (2,1), (4,4), (5,5), (3,2), (4,3)$ against NR waveforms with all $(\ell \leq 5)$ modes.
 As expected we see an increase of the mismatch with total mass, indicating that the error due to neglecting some higher modes is mostly important in the ringdown, and we see it can reach more than $0.4\%$ for high $q$ and large spins.
 This tells us that to reach the same accuracy of just the (2,2) mode ($<0.3 \%$) for the full polarizations at high $\iota$ one would need to include additional modes in \texttt{SEOBNRv5HM}.